KatherineMichel/agile-sprint-playbook/combination-_user_testing.md

     * URLs for surveys that you’ll need to place in the chat window (remote only)
     * Call in number for team to debrief after each session (if team is not collocated)

-Set up testing environment
-* For in person tests:
-    * Create “Do Not Disturb” signs
-    * Be sure screen capture/camera set up works properly
-    * Ensure observer’s room screen cast works properly
-    * Check supplies for test room (pens, paper, refreshments for participants)
-    * Ensure observer room has adequate chairs, table space, office supplies, etc. for observers scheduled to take notes
-    * Print copies of all study materials
-* For remote tests:
-    * Set up in a quiet location
-    * Use a land line and head set so your hands are free for taking notes
-    * Print copies of all study materials
-    * Facilitator should:
-        * Put your cell phone on vibrate and within reach in case observers or the participant needs to reach you
-        * Have email open and minimized, in case you need to communicate with the participant
-        * Get a glass of water
-    * Note takers should:
-        * Set up your workspace (2 monitors, or 2 computers - one with virtual meeting software and one with note taking spreadsheet)
-        * Get a stop watch and be sure it’s working.

-Walkthrough and pilot test
-* Send out reminder email to walkthrough and pilot test participants the day before the session; copy team
-* Review test objectives, success measures, and areas of concern with note takers
-* Verify set up of testing environment
-* Conduct walkthrough
-* Revise test materials as needed based on walkthrough
-* Conduct pilot
-* Revise test materials as need based on pilot test
-* Check lab supplies and replenish as needed

-Usability test
-* Send out reminder email to test participants the day before the session; copy team
-* Verify set up of testing environment
-* Conduct tests
-* Debrief with team after each session and capture key positive findings and usability issues on the issue tracking spreadsheet
-* Debrief with observers
-* Post all videos to predetermined location
 Scenarios, Use Cases
 * [Scenarios](http://www.usability.gov/how-to-and-tools/methods/scenarios.html)
 * [Use Cases](http://www.usability.gov/how-to-and-tools/methods/use-cases.html)